HAL Dhruv To Rudra

 Between 2011 and 2013, an extensive phase of flight testing for the Rudra took place, during which it not only met but often exceeded the predefined requirements.
 On February 4, 2013, at the Aero India trade show, it was officially announced that the HAL Rudra Mk IV had achieved Initial Operational Clearance (IOC), signifying its readiness for active service.
 Subsequently, a pair of these advanced helicopters was delivered to the Indian Army.

-We would encourage you to explore this article as well: Know the Best of Combat Air Patrol and Its Types
+We would encourage you to explore this article as well: Explore The Best Of M142 HIMARS Artillery Rocket System

 However, the Indian Army has continued to receive Rudra helicopters, and as of 2023, there are currently 80 helicopters in active service, with an additional 20 on order.
 In addition to the Army, the Indian Air Force also has 16 Rudra helicopters in service, with an order for 50 more in progress.
 This highlights the ongoing deployment and expansion of this versatile armed helicopter in India’s defence forces.